pshriwise/python-lessons/README.md

-# python-lessons
+# Python Lessons

-Lessons on Python
+Some quick lightning talks on different Python topics.